Department of Corrections (New Zealand): Profile of typical prisoner

 The typical prisoner in New Zealand often comes from a background of poverty, trauma, and systemic disadvantage, with Māori disproportionately represented (52% of the prison population despite being 15% of the general population).
 Children from such backgrounds have increased rates of behavioural problems, early substance abuse, depression and anxiety, which may eventually contribute to criminal offending.
 Gangs often provide a sense of belonging for children who grow up experiencing systemic neglect and abuse.
 These affiliations perpetuate cycles of crime and violence.

 Socio-economic hardship plays a significant role, with many prisoners experiencing poor school performance, undiagnosed learning difficulties, and limited access to education or stable housing.
 Up to 87% of prisoners in New Zealand were unemployed immediately before their imprisonment.
 Most prisoners are male (93.9%) and under 40 years old.
 Nearly half struggle with literacy challenges.

 Those who have been sexually abused or subject to serious violence as children have increased rates of post-traumatic stress disorder.
 For instance, 77% of prisoners have been victims of violence, and over half of incarcerated women report being sexually assaulted.
 Mental health issues are widespread, with over 62% diagnosed with conditions such as PTSD, depression, or substance use disorders.
 Neurodiverse conditions like fetal alcohol spectrum disorder (FASD), ADHD, autism spectrum disorder, and traumatic brain injuries (TBI) are also overrepresented in prisons.

 Individuals from these backgrounds often resort to substance abuse in a process of self-medication, so addiction issues also drive criminal behaviour.
 Up to 80% of defendants appearing in Court meet criteria for a substance use disorder and a 2016 study found that of those sent to prison, 91% had a lifetime diagnosis of either a mental health or substance use disorder.

 Cost to taxpayers

-In 2001 the Department estimated that a lifetime of offending by one person costs victims and taxpayers $3 million.
-The cost of keeping a person in prison for 12 months is estimated at around $150,000.
+In 2001 the department estimated that a lifetime of offending by one person costs victims and taxpayers $3 million.
+The cost of keeping a person in prison for 12 months is estimated at $150,000.

 In 2024, Corrections' operating and capital budget was $1.94 billion.
 This included funding for the Waikeria Prison expansion, increased prison capacity, and additional corrections officers.